 - Using people power on the ground to bind communities together and powerfully counter the status quo of the Occupation.

 - Boosting and amplifying the efforts of others in their communal and organizational strategic goals and in their cross-movement efforts.

-- May Campaign 2019 (Most recent): In CJNV's most recent campaign, forty-five Jewish activists from across North America gathered in Israel-Palestine to stand in co-resistance with their Palestinian and Israeli partners.
-Over nine days, CJNV learned, worked, and connected with partners in the South Hebron Hills, East Jerusalem, Bethlehem, Ramallah, Givat Amal, and Lyd/Lod.
-Together, the coalition cleared roads, laid concrete, painted murals, rehabilitated land, planted trees and built relationships rooted in resistance that will carry this work forward.
-On Friday May 3rd CJNV joined with Palestinian and Israeli activists in groundbreaking partnership to resist occupation and rehabilitate the historical roads and lands of Bir il-Eid.
-Over 125 Palestinians, Israelis and Jewish justice seekers from around the world came together to remove barriers that prevent Palestinians from accessing basic daily needs, as well as to support their refusal to cede to the pressures of settler and military harassment.
+- Over nine days, forty-five Jewish activists from across North America gathered in Israel-Palestine to stand in coresistance with CJNV's Palestinian and Israeli partners.
+CJNV activists learned, worked, and connected with partners in the South Hebron Hills, East Jerusalem, Bethlehem, Ramallah, Givat Amal, and Lyd/Lod.
+Together, the coalition cleared roads, laid concrete, painted murals, rehabilitated land, planted trees, and built relationships rooted in resistance that will carry this work forward.
+Over 125 Palestinians, Israelis, and Jewish justice seekers from around the world came together to remove barriers that prevent Palestinians from accessing basic daily needs, as well as to support their refusal to cede to the pressures of settler and military harassment.

 May 2017 Delegation (Justice, Justice, You Shall Pursue)